openssl/general-policies/policies/ai-policy.md

 This policy does **not** create a lower bar for AI-assisted contributions.
 All code is held to the same quality and security standards regardless of how it was written.

+This policy does **not** permit submissions where no human has reviewed the content.
+AI may assist, but a human must direct the work, review the output, and be accountable for what is submitted.

 ---